Nose Fillers Singapore for Nose Contouring

 The nose is a prominent facial feature and one of the first things people see in a face.
-Compared to Western beauty standards often seen in media, Asians often have flatter, wider and poorly defined noses.
-This visually accentuates the width of the face and the distance between the eyes, making the face look flat and uninteresting.
+Compared to Western beauty standards often seen in media, Asians in Singapore often have flatter, wider and poorly defined noses.
+This type of nose shape visually accentuates the width of the face and the distance between the eyes, making the face look flat and uninteresting.

-A high, well-defined nose bridge is sought after and today, non-surgical options for nasal contouring are on the rise, especially among patients that do not wish to undergo rhinoplasty with risks of unfavourable results, downtime and complications such as infection or scarring.
+A high, well-defined nose bridge is highly sought after.
+Non-surgical options for nasal contouring are on the rise, especially among patients that do not wish to undergo rhinoplasty with risks of unfavourable results, downtime and side effects such as infection or scarring.

 Safe and effective Nose Contouring Treatment